jpegzilla/minervas-akasha/docs/main/minerva.design.md

 ## summary

-`Minerva` is a class designed for managing everything that goes on within the application &mdash; logging users in and out, managing records, and controlling the general state of the application.
+`Minerva` is a class designed for managing everything that goes on within the application — logging users in and out, managing records, and controlling the general state of the application.

-*this is an ongoing design document, because `Minerva` is yet in an incomplete state.*
+_this is an ongoing design document, because `Minerva` is yet in an incomplete state._

 ## motivation

-`Minerva` is a critical piece of infrastructure that allows the application to communicate with other interfaces &mdash; such as the remote database, the indexedDB database, and localStorage.
+`Minerva` is a critical piece of infrastructure that allows the application to communicate with other interfaces — such as the remote database, the indexedDB database, and localStorage.

 the main reason for its creation is to abstract away database and storage communication.